TheComputerizer/The-Impossible-Library/README.md

 ## How to include this mod as a dependency

-You can just use curse maven like so
+You can use curse maven like so

 ```
 repositories {